romangrubic/Snoop-Adverts-Flask/README.md

 containing all the data of the advert in database and user can change anty part of it.

 User can click on filter button that are visible on all main pages, where he can fast search a specific category of adverts.
 If he wants to see `Motors`, all adverts in category of Motors will show.
 Same for the rest of the categories.
+Also they can search by specific county if they wish on `More filters` button.

 There is also an `Add advert` link in the navigation where user can put things to sale.